 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 Lancaster City is a beautiful destination on the edge of the Mojave Desert.
 It’s a quick hour north of downtown Los Angeles, but it feels worlds apart.
 Located in north Los Angeles County, this destination feels like you’ve found an oasis in the Mojave Desert.

-Every spring wildflower bloom season, tourists from around the world flock here to see the Antelope Valley California Poppy Reserve.
+Every spring, during the wildflower bloom season, tourists from around the world flock here to see the Antelope Valley California Poppy Reserve.
 It’s a magical time in the desert, and Lancaster is well-suited for the event.

 Take a trip and find all the fun things to do in Lancaster, California.
 We’ve created a list of the 15 best things to do in Lancaster, from taking in the magnificent poppy flowers and visiting the Western Hotel Museum to spending an evening at the Lancaster Performing Arts Center.

 Maybe you’d rather explore famous filming locations like the Kill Bill Church.
 There’s always something happening in Antelope Valley, and Lancaster sits right in the middle of it.